microsoft/kiota/specs/cli/plugin-add.md

 An [API Manifest][def] file named `apimanifest.json` will be generated (if non existing) or updated (if already existing) in the root folder `./kiota` next to `workspace.json`.
 This API Manifest represents a snapshot of API dependencies and permissions required to access those APIs.
 This file will represent a concatenated surface of all APIs used across plugins and clients.
 Both files, `apimanifest.json` and `workspace.json` will be used to generate the code files.
 A new hash composed of the Kiota version, the OpenAPI document location and the properties of the manifest will be generated and would trigger an update to the [API Manifest][def].

 Developers can generate `apiplugin`, `openai` and `apimanifest` type of plugins.
-By generating plugins, three outputs will be generated: 1\) a sliced OpenAPI document named `{plugin-name}-openapi.json|yaml`, 2\) the plugin type you have chosen and  3\) an [app manifest](https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) file named `manifest.json` which conforms with the schema <https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema>.
+By generating plugins, three outputs will be generated: 1\) a sliced OpenAPI document named `{plugin-name}-openapi.json|yaml`, 2\) the plugin type you have chosen and  3\) an [app manifest](https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) file named `manifest.json` which conforms with the [schema](https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema).
 > [!NOTE]
 > In one's solution, there might be two different [API Manifests][def].
 The `apimanifest.json` in the `./kiota` folder represents a single artifact surface of all APIs and it will always be generated.
 The second one will only be generated when providing `--type apimanifest` when generating a plugin, will be named `{plugin-name}-apimanifest.json` and saved in the chosen output directory.